common-fate/docs-archive/docs/granted/usage/assuming-roles.md

 ```

 :::info
-If you don't see any roles listed when running the command above, ensure that you have configured your AWS roles as described in the [requirements section on the Getting Started page](/granted/getting-started#requirements).
+If you don't see any roles listed when running the command above, ensure that you have configured your AWS roles as described in the [requirements section on the Deployment page](/granted/deploying-granted#requirements).
 :::

 You can search for a role by name by typing on your keyboard.
 Select a role using the arrow keys and press Enter to assume it.
 If the role uses AWS SSO, you will be prompted to log in through your browser.